gdlc/STAT_COMP/power.md

 (1) Develop code to esitmate rejection rate for the above model and N=10, under alternative hypothesis mu=c(0,.3,0.5,0.7,1,2).

-(2) What is the Type-I error rate and power of the test?
+(2) Report the Type-I error rate and power of the test?

 We collect data `x1,...,xn`, compute the sample mean `mX=mean(x)` and